 Appraisal contracts have been awarded, and the starting date of this project was May 1, 2014.
 For additional information and a list of appraisers that will be completing appraisals on each lake, please see our Spring, 2014 Shoreland Lease Newsletter.

 Appraisals are required to be completed in their entirety and submitted to the County by December 15, 2014.
 For more information and some frequently asked questions, please see our December 2014 Shoreland Lease Newsletter.

-The Land and Minerals Department is in the process of recording the surveys as they are completed and approved by the County Surveyor.
+The Department is in the process of recording the surveys as they are completed and approved by the County Surveyor.
 Sale of lease lots cannot occur until there is a recorded lot.
-Additionally, the Department is imposing easements where applicable, which must also be recorded before the sale of a lot can occur.
+Additionally, the Department is imposing easements where applicable, which must also be recorded before sale of a lot can occur.

 Frequently Asked Questions: